 If you are in Manila, definitely check out Malate or P.Burgos street in Makati.
 Should you be in Pampanga, go to Olongapo in Angeles city.
 If you’re in Cebu, head towards the red-light district near the IT park.
 Davao doesn’t have a booming red-light district because of the curfew so feel free to skip this section.

 However, before inviting your ladyboy girlfriend to such a place, assess her personality beforehand.
 She might be prissy and would take your invitation as an insult.
-Some may even not like the idea of you having a view of sexy ladyboys loitering the streets while she dips her sashimi into a wasabi bowl.
+Some may even not like the idea of you having a view of provocative ladyboys loitering the streets while she dips her sashimi into a wasabi bowl.